 There are a few steps you can take, like checking with other local business owners to learn about their experience and seeing what trade organizations recommend.
 Finally, you can take the time to understand your options.

 With Simply Business, you can compare quotes for free.
-It doesn't take long (less than 10 minutes), and quotes are generally affordable, with general liability policies starting for as low as *$25.95**.
+It doesn't take long (less than 10 minutes), and quotes are generally affordable.

 Click here to start comparing quotes today.